The Basics of Zero Waste

 - Can I buy items or clothing made from recycled materials?

-- It is possible to reuse leftover food to make a different dish in order to reduce waste?
+- To reduce waste, is it possible to reuse leftover food to make a different dish?

-- Can I find an indispensable item in classified adds or on donation and trading websites?
+- Can I find an eseential item in classified adds or on donation and trading websites?

 Recycling applies to everything we can’t refuse, reduce or reuse (or even repair).
-The recycling bin is not something new to anyone…
+The recycling bin is not a new phenomenon.

-All you have to do is follow your city’s guideline on the subject.
-The hardest part is following the first three “R’s”.
+All you have to do is follow your city’s guidelines The harder part is following the first three “R’s”.

 Last but not least is Rot: compost what’s left.
 Composting applies to what we can’t refuse, reduce, reuse or recycle.

-Kitchen leftovers and garden waste can be composted in your domestic or municipal composter.
+Kitchen leftovers and garden waste can be composted in your home or municipal composter.

-The zero waste movement is a broad and very interesting topic.
-To explain all the aspects of this movement in such a short article would be impossible.
+The zero waste movement makes for a very broad and fascinating topic.
+To cover all its aspects in such a short article would be impossible.

-But the basics are there: Refuse, reduce, reuse, recycle and rot.
-However don’t forget that each and every person, family and each story is different.
+But the basics are here: Refuse, reduce, reuse, recycle and rot.
+But remember that each person, family and story is quite different.

-The journey toward a zero waste lifestyle must be done to our own pace and in accordance to our individual standard of living.
+The journey toward a zero waste lifestyle must be taken at your own pace and according to your individual standard of living.

-Being zero waste is not an ultimate goal, but rather an adventure filled with wonderful encounters and discoveries.
+Instead of having zero waste as your ultimate goal, look at it as an adventure filled with wonderful encounters and discoveries.

 By Caroline Brisset